JayMat96/Game-Critique-Luigi-s-Mansion/README.md

 # Game-Critique-Luigis-Mansion

-Pick a video game you either already know well, or are willing to spend some time with.
-No restrictions on genre or platform.
-Spend at least 1 hour playing the game and reviewing it from a tester’s perspective.
+Play the game and reviewing it from a tester’s perspective.
 You will write a short review and give a 3-5 minute review on this game.

 Review